Tax allowances

 What is it?
 The AA is a limit to the total amount of contributions that can be paid into a defined contribution pension scheme and the total amount of benefits that you can build up in a defined benefit pension scheme in a single tax year, for tax relief purposes and without paying additional tax.

 What if I’m a high earner?
-Since 6 April 2020, people with a taxable income over £240,000 will have their annual allowance for that tax year restricted.
-This means that for every £2 of income they have over £240,000, their annual allowance is reduced by £1.
+Since 6 April 2023, people with a taxable income over £260,000 will have their AA for that tax year restricted.
+This means that for every £2 of income you have over £260,000, your AA is reduced by £1, down to a minimum of £10,000.
+If your pension savings for the year are more than your AA, you’ll need to pay a tax charge.

 Lifetime Allowance (LTA)